How to Build Trust in Your Team (Even When You’re Remote)

 • Ask for input and value everyone’s ideas.

-• Recognise contributions publicly — even small wins matter.
+• Recognise contributions publicly — even the small wins count.

 • When people feel trusted to make decisions, trust grows in return.